How to Compile PHP Modules

 Step 6: Enable the Module

-Create a sqlsrv.ini
+Create an sqlsrv.ini

-file in PHP's conf.d
+file in the PHP conf.d

 directory to enable the sqlsrv